 In Japan, children are taught from birth about death.
 It is considered taboo in many countries to explain death to a child until necessity brings it forth.
 Japanese children learn at a very young age that death is imminent.
 They are taught to respect their elders as they move through the “cycles.”

 There are phases an individual must go through before they can be considered “reborn.”
 One’s 60th birthday is a very auspicious time.
-This is when two zodiacs of the person's birth year align.
-This is known as kanreki.
+This is when two zodiacs of the person's birth year align, known as kanreki.
 There are several other changes in spiritual status that follow.
 These phases upon the path to rebirth are measured in 10-year increments (Tsuji 29).
 It is the family's responsibility to make sure that the elder is celebrated at each particular phase so that they may earn a status of rebirth.
 Obtaining the status of rebirth qualifies them for reincarnation.

 In Japan, death is a very involved process.
 Respect is very important as well.
 People who know the deceased must offer their condolences every year on the anniversary of the loved one's death.
 They continue these rituals periodically until everyone who has ever known that person has also passed.
 Often, after the person has passed they are cremated but at a very low temperature so that the bones may be preserved.
 They are then placed in an ornamental grave that was purchased for them by their parents when they were born.
 Family members visit the gravesites for the first 15 days after the person passes (Tsuji 30).
 Afterward, they slowly continue to drop visit days until they are just visiting on the anniversary of the deceased person's death.

 How Indian Culture Handles Death